Use Your Old iPad as a Second Monitor

 4. Your tablet appears as a second display

-Option 3: Spacedesk (Windows + Any Tablet) — Free
+Option 3: Spacedesk (Windows 10 or 11 + Any Tablet) – Free

 Option 4: Deskreen (Any Computer + Any Tablet) – Free, Open Source

 Deskreen turns any device with a web browser into a second screen for any computer.
-Mac, Windows, Linux — doesn’t matter.
+Mac, Windows, Linux, doesn’t matter.

 Setup: